lpsmodsimteam/SIT/README.md

-# SST Interoperable
+# SST Interoperability Toolkit
 ![](https://github.com/sabbirahm3d/ssti/workflows/continuous%20integration/badge.svg)

 A toolkit to provide interoperability between [Structural Simulation Toolkit (SST)](https://github.com/sstsimulator/sst-core) and external hardware description languages (HDL).

+___Note__: For the sake of simplicity and consistency in the nomenclature, the languages, toolkits or libraries in the following categories will be simply labeled as HDLs:_
+- _hardware description languages (SystemVerilog, Verilog, VHDL, etc.)_
+- _hardware level modeling languages (Chisel, PyRTL, SystemC, etc.)_

-For interoperability with specific hardware description/ hardware-level modeling languages, see their corresponding README:
+For interoperability with supported HDLs, see their corresponding README:
 - [PyRTL](/docs/pyrtl.md)
 - [SystemC](/docs/systemc.md)